Important Notice About Vaccine Exemptions (e.g., work waiver)

 A. Required vaccinations may vary from year to year.
 To get the most up to date required vaccinations for the current school year refer to vaccines needed for school admission.

-Q. Are there immunization exemptions in South Carolina?
+Q. Are there immunization exemptions for day care or school-aged children in South Carolina?
 If so, how do I obtain one?

-A. Medical and religious exemptions are the only immunization exemptions in South Carolina.
+A. Medical and religious exemptions for day care or school-aged children are the only exemptions in South Carolina.
 A medical exemption can only be obtained through a licensed individual or his/her representative that practices medicine, surgery, or osteopathy.
-A religious exemption can be obtained through your local county health department.
+A religious exemption for daycare and school-aged children can be obtained through your local county health department.
 Refer to exemptions from school vaccine requirements.

 Q. How can I obtain a South Carolina Certificate of Immunization for my child to attend school/day care?